TDStrasser/Kookaberry-Reference-Guide/docs/source/safety.rst

 * Humidity: 10% to 90% relative humidity.
 * Do not allow the circuit board or any electrically connected item to become wet or to be immersed in any liquid.
 * Do not handle the **Kookaberry** nor any electrical attachments with wet hands.
-* Conversely on days with low humidity, keep away from synthetic fabrics, clothes and carpets as these can store high static electricity charges which will damage the Kookaberry.
+* Conversely on days with low humidity, keep away from synthetic fabrics, clothes and carpets as these can store high static electricity charges which will damage the **Kookaberry**.

 Storage
 -------